 Add content around what users are actively searching for in Google

-This owned audience can be nurtured over time with fresh content, special deals and other information via emails.
-The potential customer’s email address is actually a business asset as they can communicate directly through email.
+This owned audience can be nurtured over time with fresh content, special deals and more.
+The prospect’s email address is actually a business asset as they can communicate directly through email.

 Links will help to further develop their domain authority, drive traffic and improve keyword rankings.
-The key is to have really great content that other websites want to link to.
-Websites with thin content will not attract great links.
+The key is to have really great content that other websites want to link to from their own website.
+Thin content will not attract great links.

 Should Antler Chandeliers Fire their Digital Marketing Agency?